murrahjm/jekyll-now/_drafts/2017-9-18-Fun-With-Windows-Firewall-pt2-Get-FirewallLog.md

 # Get-FirewallLog

+This post is part of a series of posts outlining a handful of windows firewall management cmdlets.
+See the intro post [here](2017-9-14-Fun-With-Windows-Firewall.md).

 TL;DR get the code [here](https://github.com/murrahjm/misc-scripts/blob/master/WindowsFirewallcommands/Get-FirewallLog.ps1)

 The goal of this cmdlet is pretty straight forward:  turn this painful wall of text: